 Have your students draw out a personal mood tracker chart for the year, or you can download and print this free chart for them!
 They can choose which colors represent each mood.
 Encourage your students to fill in their daily mood with the corresponding color.
 Over time, they can analyze their tracker chart and reflect on how their mood and mental health changed throughout the year.
 Tracking moods and their fluctuation over time creates awareness, which makes students more effective managers of their moods.

 Have your students encourage each other by writing positive messages on sticky notes that promote Mental Health awareness, such as “It gets better!”, and allow them to stick them on a designated bulletin board that every student can see when they come to school.
 The sticky notes will serve as a reminder that mental health should be discussed and that students themselves can take action to promote mental health awareness.

 Skill building for: Empathy, Writing

-Try out a few of these activities with your students today.
-For more activity ideas, implementation guides, and digital lesson plans, visit the EVERFI Teacher Resource Center.
+Try out a few of these mental health activities with your students today.
+For more mental wellness project and activity ideas, implementation guides, and digital lesson plans, visit the EVERFI Teacher Resource Center.

 Mental Health Activities FAQs

 What are mental health activities for high school students?